-Gout is more common in men over the age of 30 years, but gout can occur in men and women at any age.
-Other factors that may increase your risk of gout include:
+Gout is more common in men and older adults.
+But it can happen in men and women at any age.

 Certain medications, such as:

 - Cyclosporin, an antirejection drug